Romet: Second World War activity

 During the German occupation, the production of bicycles and parts in Bydgoszcz dropped down to 12,000 units in 1942 and the industry employment dwindled to 350 people.

-Facilities started the production of parts for submarines and other equipments for the German war effort.
+Facilities started the production of parts for submarines and other equipment for the German war effort.

 In April 1945, Soviet military authorities entered the "Tornedo" bicycle factory on the list of 30 economic facilities in Bydgoszcz planned to be dismantled and exported back to Soviet Union.

 Such deportations were circumvented after the Polish authorities intervened towards the representative of the USSR Economic Mission in Warsaw in May 1945.

 1945–1955: Initial activity

 After the end of the war, Bydgoszcz concentrated most of the national production of bicycles (20,000 units), other sites being Łódź and Wirek in Silesia.
 In 1947, with the introduction of cooperative work between plants, the production reached 60,000 bikes, however, the offer was limited to four types of black touring models.

-At the end of 1945, a "State Bicycle Factory" (Państwowe Fabryki Rowerów, PaFaRo) was established: it kept on producing units till the mid-1950s.
+At the end of 1945, a "State Bicycle Factory" (Państwowe Fabryki Rowerów, PaFaRo) was established and produced units until the mid-1950s.